Essential for quality and freshness

-A species-appropriate animal husbandry is enormously important for the rearing of cattle and the quality of meat.
-If the animal feels well and does not feel stress, this increases the quality of the steaks.
-In order to guarantee this, MAREDO has a close-knit network of controls throughout the entire rearing, cutting and transport process.
+A species-appropriate animal husbandry is extremely important for the rearing of a cattle and the quality of the meat.
+Because if the animal feels comfortable and does not feel any stress, the quality of the later steaks is also higher.
+In order to guarantee this, MAREDO has a close-meshed network of controls during the entire rearing, cutting and transport process.

-During the entire rearing and transport process, traceability of the meat and its origin is of great importance.
-In this way, quality can be ensured effectively.
-This transparency can also be seen by the guests in the MAREDO steak houses.
-In each of the more than 35 restaurants there is a list of the current slaughterhouses and their country of origin in the checkout area.
-So the guest knows at any time what kind of steak he actually has on his plate.
+Tracing the meat and its origin is of great importance to us.
+In this way we can guarantee the quality.
+The guests in the MAREDO steak houses can also experience this transparency.
+In each of the more than 22 restaurants, a list of the current slaughterhouses and their country of origin is displayed in the checkout area.
+So you as a guest know at all times what kind of steak you actually have on your plate.

 Modern container ships transport the meat across the Atlantic to Hamburg in 25 days.
-Under these controlled temperature conditions, the meat has sufficient time to mature in peace and without loss of aroma, thus obtaining the unique MAREDO taste.
+Under controlled temperature conditions, the meat has sufficient time to mature at rest and without loss of aroma to obtain the unique MAREDO taste.

 Platzhalter nicht löschen

 After culling and cutting, the meat is chilled to a temperature of 0 to +1 °C within two to three days.
 The precious parts selected for MAREDO are packed in special vacuum bags and transported and stored at -1° C to +2° C.

 On arrival at the port, the temperature of the meat and the integrity of the packaging are checked again.
 The barcodes on the cuts can be used at any time to trace which farm they come from.